ollama/ollama/README.md

 Ollama supports importing GGUF and GGML file formats in the Modelfile.
 This means if you have a model that is not in the Ollama library, you can create it, iterate on it, and upload it to the Ollama library to share with others when you are ready.

-1. Create a file named Modelfile, and add a `from` tag with the local filepath to the model you want to import.
+1. Create a file named Modelfile, and add a `FROM` instruction with the local filepath to the model you want to import.

    ```
    FROM ./ollama-model.bin